-I have eaten octopus at Japanese restaurants – pondered those big tentacles at the fish market – eaten Vietnamese style stir fried baby octopus many times – marvelled at the giant squid at the Te Papa museum in Wellington, New Zealand.
-Maybe it all came together.
-I had to make something with octopus tentacles…
+I have eaten octopus at Japanese restaurants – pondered those big tentacles at the fish market – eaten Vietnamese style stir-fried baby octopus many times – marvelled at the giant squid at the Te Papa museum in Wellington, New Zealand.
+This glazed octopus is the synthesis of those experiences.

 This makes a good main course if served together with a salad.
-A smaller helping would make a good appetizer or tapas dish.
+A smaller helping makes a good appetizer or tapas dish.

 Balsamic glazed octopus on a black garlic and anchovy puree

 - Heat the oil and butter in a skillet

 - Cut head of garlic across its width.
 Lay cut side down in the skillet with the onions

 - Once the onions are softening, add the chopped celery, and chopped carrot

 - Add the roughly chopped tomatoes and stir in

 - Cook, stirring occasionally, for 5 more minutes

 - Add coriander seeds, pepper corns, and paprika